 - Ensure you’ve plugged your speaker into the correct speaker jack.
-For some computers or laptops, there are headphone jacks for microphone and headset, jacks for line-in and line-out.
+For some computers or laptops, there are headphone jacks for microphone and headset, and jacks for line-in and line-out.
 So make sure it’s the correct headphone jack to connect.

 - Ensure your speaker jack works correctly.
 If something causes your headphone jack to malfunction, your speaker won’t be detected and you can’t hear any sound from your computer.
 Or you can plug your speaker into another computer and see if it works.

-If your sound card driver is missing or outdated, you’ll have the sound problems like your speakers plugged in but no sound, so you should update your sound card driver to the latest version.
+If your sound card driver is missing or outdated, you’ll have sound problems like your speakers plugged in but no sound, so you should update your sound card driver to the latest version.

 There are two ways to update your driver: manually and automatically.

-Manual driver update – You can go to the website of your audio card manufacturer, find the latest correct driver for your sound card, then download and install it manually into your computer.
+Manual driver update – You can go to the website of your audio card manufacturer, find the latest correct driver for your sound card, and then download and install it manually into your computer.
 This requires time and computer skills.

 Automatic driver update – If you don’t have time or patience, you can do it automatically with Driver Easy.